Senate Research Center S.B. 568

 Sec.
 781.153.
 ALARM SYSTEMS MONITOR.
 Provides that, for the purposes of this chapter, an individual acts as an alarm systems monitor if the individual monitors a personal emergency response system and that this section does not apply to certain individuals.

 Sec.
 781.154.
 SECURITY SALESPERSON.
-Provides that, for the purposes of this chapter, an individual acts as a security salesperson if the individual is employed by a security services contractor to sell services offered by the contractor and enters a clients residence at any time during the person's employment.
+Provides that, for the purposes of this chapter, an individual acts as a security salesperson if the individual is employed by a security services contractor to sell services offered by the contractor.

 Sec.
 781.155.
 QUALIFICATIONS FOR REGISTRATION.
 Sets forth qualifications for registration under this subchapter and authorizes the department to adopt additional qualifications by rule.